groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/qrcode/docx.en.md

   code_samples_ext:
     # code sample ext loop
-    - title: "How to customize a generated QR code"
+    - title: "How to generate QR code with various options?"
       content: |
         This example demonstrates how to place a customized QR code on a DOCX page.
       code: